-Mueller fired top FBI agent Peter Strzok from his team in August, but that news didn’t surface until last week.
+Mueller fired top Peter Strzok — the deputy director of the FBI Counterintelligence Division — from his team in August 2017, but that news didn’t surface until last week.
 Given how many anti-Trump press leaks originated from the Mueller probe, why was that hidden until now?
+Strzok still works for the FBI, just not on the Mueller probe.

 That is one of many questions swirling in the minds of millions of Americans, who have lost faith in the FBI, CIA, DOJ and other U.S. intelligence agencies once revered as bastions of patriotism and integrity.